Location: Above Hechingen and Bisingen in central Baden-Württemberg, Germany

 Stuttgart main station: leaving at 12:16 hrs – arrival Hechingen station at 13:19hrs (daily)

-www.bahn.de are to announce more train connections.
+www.bahn.de is to announce more train connections.
 You need to choose “Stuttgart Hbf” as the start point.
 Bahnhof/ZOB, Hechingen” will be the destination.
 Check out Rail Europe for all your ticketing needs

-What an amazing experience to visit Hohenzollern Castle Germany.
+What an amazing experience to visit Hohenzollern Castle in Germany.
 Castles like this that have a long history is what our family travel experiences are all about.
 Our kids were too small to get anything out of this visit.
 We will return one day.
 I know our daughter Willow would love to experience Hohenzollern Castle Germany.
-There are some amazing castles in Baden Wurtemberg including Heidelberg Castle and Lichtenstein Castle
+There are some amazing castles in Baden Wurtemberg including Heidelberg Castle and Lichtenstein Castle.
+Germany is a mecca for any castle lovers.
+Head over to Bavaria and explore masterpieces such as Neuschwanstein Castle and Herrenchiemsee.

 For all your accommodation needs Wyld Family Travel recommends Booking.com